Azure/fleet/docs/howtos/crp.md

 * Some clusters picked previously are now unpicked, and resources must be removed from such clusters
 * Some clusters are newly picked, and resources must be added to them

-Most of these outcomes may lead to service interruptions.
-Your apps running on the member clusters may become unavailable temporarily, while Fleet sends out updated resources; clusters that are now unpicked lose all the placed resources, and traffic sent to these clusters will be lost;
-if there are too many newly picked clusters and Fleet places resources on them at the same time, your backend may get overloaded.
-The exact pattern of interruption may vary, depending on the set of resources you place using Fleet.
+Most outcomes can lead to service interruptions.
+Apps running on member clusters may temporarily become unavailable as Fleet dispatches updated resources.
+Clusters that are no longer selected will lose all placed resources, resulting in lost traffic.
+If too many new clusters are selected and Fleet places resources on them simultaneously, your backend may become overloaded.
+The exact interruption pattern may vary depending on the resources you place using Fleet.

-To help minimize the interruption, Fleet allows users to configure the rollout strategy, similar to native Kubernetes deployment, to help transition between changes as smoothly as possible.
+To minimize interruption, Fleet allows users to configure the rollout strategy, similar to native Kubernetes deployment, to transition between changes as smoothly as possible.
+Currently, Fleet supports only one rollout strategy: rolling update.
-Currently, Fleet supports only one rollout strategy, rolling update.
-This strategy means changes, including the addition or removal of picked clusters and resource refreshes, will be applied in an incremental manner with a number of phases at a pace most appropriate for you.
-This is the default option and will apply to all changes you initiated.
+This strategy ensures changes, including the addition or removal of selected clusters and resource refreshes, are applied incrementally in a phased manner at a pace suitable for you.
+This is the default option and applies to all changes you initiate.

 This rollout strategy can be configured with the following parameters:

-* `maxUnavailable` controls that, for the selected set of resources, how many clusters may become unavailable during a change.
+* `maxUnavailable` determines how many clusters may become unavailable during a change for the selected set of resources.
 It can be set as an absolute number or a percentage.
-Default is 25%, and you should not use zero for this value.
+The default is 25%, and zero should not be used for this value.

-    - The less value you set this parameter with, the less interruption you will experience during a change; however, this would lead to slower rollouts.
+    - Setting this parameter to a lower value will result in less interruption during a change but will lead to slower rollouts.

-    - Note that Fleet considers a cluster as unavailable if resources have not been successfully applied to the cluster.
+    - Fleet considers a cluster as unavailable if resources have not been successfully applied to the cluster.

     - <details><summary>How Fleet interprets this value</summary>
       Fleet, in actuality, makes sure that at any time, there are **at least** N - `maxUnavailable`